phoebeW17/sharp_sound_vision/README.md

 - **Should Haves**: the components that are valuable to the project but not absolutely 'vital' at the MVP stage.
 The 'Must Haves' must receive priority over the 'Should Haves'.
 - **Could Haves**: these are the features that are a 'bonus' to the project, it would be nice to have them in this phase, but only if the most important issues have been completed first and time allows.
+- **Won't Haves**: these features won't be implemented in this iteration.

 ## User Stories